How efficient is myQA SRS in terms of workflow?

 Multiple studies have been conducted with the goal to evaluate the clinical significance of QA results provided by conventional detector array solutions.
 These studies conclude that the detector resolution is the main factor that determines the quality of the outcome.
 High detector resolution helps to avoid false QA results, and therefore increases the quality and workflow efficiency.
-The publication from the University College London concludes: “detector resolution is of main importance to avoid getting false positive [QA results]” (A. Bruschi et al).
+The publication from the University College London concludes: “detector resolution is of main importance to avoid getting false positive [QA results]” (A. Bruschi, University of Florence, Italy).
 Detector resolution affects the clinical significance of SBRT QA.
 Find link to Publication here.

 How can I perform my stereotactic patient plan QA with myQA SRS?

 All plan verification methods described in the AAPM TG-218 report are possible with myQA SRS.
 The following plan QA options are supported:

 - Delivery with all couch and gantry angles set to zero degree (total composite delivery).